lankster/chai-sinon/README.md

 ```

 You can of course put this code in a common test fixture file; for an example using [Mocha][], see
-[the Sinon–Chai tests themselves][fixturedemo].
+[the Chai-Sinon tests themselves][fixturedemo].

 ### AMD

-Sinon–Chai supports being used as an [AMD][] module, registering itself anonymously (just like Chai).
+Chai-Sinon supports being used as an [AMD][] module, registering itself anonymously (just like Chai).
 So, assuming you
-have configured your loader to map the Chai and Sinon–Chai files to the respective module IDs `"chai"` and
+have configured your loader to map the Chai and Chai-Sinon files to the respective module IDs `"chai"` and
 `"sinon-chai"`, you can use them as follows:

 ```javascript